cfd2474/TAK-Portal/README.md

 ## Quick Configuration

-1. Open your browser and navigate to the docker host IP and port. <br>
+1. Open your browser and navigate to the Docker host IP and port. <br>
     &emsp; Default: `http://<server-ip>:3000` <br>
     &emsp; Example: `http://192.168.1.150:3000`
 2. Open `Server Settings` (bottom of the sidebar).